We know this is a lot to read, but to know our story is to understand the value of our reclaimed wood. Enjoy.

 *one exception being reclaimed Teak sourced from an FSC certified vendor in Indonesia

-Nearly thirty-five people stand behind the quality of our products, many of whom have been with us from the start.
+Nearly sixty people stand behind the quality of our products, many of whom have been with us from the start.
 All dedicated to creating quality products worthy of this storied, reclaimed wood.

 On reclaimed wood